-— When the hash is stored, also store the salt; and
+— When the hash is stored, also store the salt;

-— Do not use the same salt for every credential that you process;
+— Do not use the same salt for every credential processed;

 — Use one-way hashing techniques that allow the configuration of a large number of rounds, such as bcrypt;

+NOTE This may increase the expense when processing incoming authentication requests, but if the hashed credentials are ever stolen, it significantly increases the effort for conducting a brute force attack, including rainbow tables.
+With the ability to configure the number of rounds, one can increase the number of rounds whenever CPU speeds or attack techniques become more efficient.

-— Use industry-approved techniques correctly; and
+— Use industry-approved techniques correctly;

-— Never skip resource-intensive steps (see CWE-325[8]).
-These steps are often essential for preventing common attacks.
+— Never skip resource-intensive steps (see CWE-325[7]) as these steps are often essential for preventing common attacks.

 Inadequately secure communication of shared resources [CGY]